Find out what kind of permits you might be required to have to do business in Vancouver.

 Permit to set up produce and flower arrangements outside existing businesses.

-Most signs in the city require a permit under the Sign By-law.
+Signs, including painted signs, require a permit under the Sign By-law.
 Read the requirements, view the by-law, and download the application.

 This permit regulates the amount and quality of industrial wastewater that businesses may discharge into City sewers.
-Read the requirements and apply.

 You will need an electrical permit to perform most electrical work except for replacing switches, bulbs, and making minor repairs to an installation covered by an existing annual electrical permit.